jameskong098/mfalock/web_UI/README.md

 If the server cannot connect to the Pico:

-1. Check that the Pico is properly connected via USB
+1. Check that the Pico is properly connected via USB.
-2. Verify the touch_lock.py file is loaded on the Pico
+2. Verify the `touch_lock.py` file is loaded on the Pico.
+The server will attempt to copy it automatically.
-3. Ensure no other programs are using the serial port
+3. Ensure no other programs are using the serial port.
-4. Try disconnecting and reconnecting the Pico
+4. Try disconnecting and reconnecting the Pico.

 ### Web Interface Issues

 If the web interface is not responding:

-1. Check that the server is running without errors
+1. Check that the server is running without errors.
-2. Ensure your firewall allows connections on port 8080
+2. Ensure your firewall allows connections on port 8080.
-3. Try a different web browser
+3. Try a different web browser.
-4. Clear your browser cache
+4. Clear your browser cache.

 ## API Endpoints

 - `/api/logs` - Get authentication logs
-- `/api/status` - Get system status
+- `/api/logs/<log_id>` (DELETE) - Delete a specific log by its ID
-- `/api/settings` - Get or update settings
+- `/api/settings` - Get or update system settings

+## Real-Time Updates

+The web UI uses WebSocket integration (via Flask-SocketIO) to provide real-time updates for:

+- Authentication events (success or failure)
+- Pico connection status
+- Authentication statistics (success and failure counts)

+## Pages

+- **Dashboard**: Displays system status, authentication statistics, and live authentication events.
+- **Authentication Logs**: Allows users to view and filter historical access logs.
+- **How It Works**: Provides an interactive demonstration of the touch pattern required for authentication.
+- **Settings**: Enables configuration of system parameters, such as security level and notification preferences.

+## System Requirements

+- **Hardware**:
+  - Raspberry Pi Pico
+  - Capacitive touch sensor connected to GPIO pin 26
+- **Software**:
+  - Python 3.7 or higher
+  - Flask, Flask-SocketIO, and PySerial libraries
+  - `mpremote` for communication with the Pico

+## Additional Notes

+- The server automatically monitors the Pico's output for authentication events and updates the logs in real time.
+- The `touch_lock.py` file is copied to the Pico if it is not already present or if an updated version is available.